Waterfront Action Logo

 • Amendments must be approved by the City Council.

 Status: Complete.
-This set of amendments was adopted by the City Council 6/20/2006.
+This set of amendments to the Estuary Policy Plan was adopted by the City Council 6/20/2006.

 The issue: Under the provisions of the McAteer-Petris Act, the San Francisco Bay Conservation and Development Commission has jurisdiction over those lands immediately fronting on the Bay.
 The Commission imposes certain requirements on projects in these areas and grants approval when the requirements are met.